CMU-SAFARI/ramulator/README.md

         the third token is the decimal address of the *writeback* request, which is the dirty cache-line eviction caused by the read request before it.

+2. **CPU Trace Driven(Multi-Program):** Ramulator also supports multi-program simulation mode.
+It reads multiple trace files and instantiates the same number of cores to execute those traces simultaneously.
+We have a configurable cache model that supports several modes: only L1 and L2 cache, only last level cache(shared by all cores) and all three levels, so the contention of memory requests at the last level cache can be correctly modeled and we can also simulate with traces not filtered by any cache model.
+Our memory translation mechanism can map the same original address from different cores to different physical addresses.
+Random translation is supported now and can be enabled in the config file.

 3. **gem5 Driven:** Ramulator runs as part of a full-system simulator (gem5
   \[6\]), from which it receives memory request as they are generated.